ankaAR/bestiario5e/_creatures/sharwyn-hucrele.md

 ***Special Equipment.*** Sharwyn has a spell book that contains the spells listed in her Spellcasting trait, plus detect magic and silent image.

-***Spellcasting.*** Sharwyn is a 1st-level spellcaster.
+***Lanzamiento de conjuros.*** Sharwyn is a 1st-level spellcaster.
 Her spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 She has the following wizard spells prepared:

 Cantrips (at will): light, prestidigitation, ray of frost